Finite element approximation for a convective Brinkman--Forchheimer problem coupled with a heat equation: Finite element approximation

 \subsection{Convergence}

 We present the following convergence result.
-The main feature of this result is that it does not require any regularity properties of solutions other than those required for the well-posedness of the problem, no additional smallness assumptions, and no further regularity properties of $\Omega$ beyond a Lipschitz property.
+The most important feature of this result is that \emph{it requires no regularity properties of solutions other than those required for the well-posedness of the problem, no additional smallness assumptions, and no further regularity properties of $\Omega$ beyond a Lipschitz property.}